monkin77/LPOO-Terrarius/docs/README.md

 ### There should be multiple ways of creating arenas

+#### Problem in Context

-**Problem in Context:** We want to have the possibility of creating different arenas, which could be associated with a specific level / region.
+We want to have the possibility of creating different arenas, which could be associated with a specific level / region.
 Additionally, we also want to introduce more flexibility so that in the future we can create the arena through different methods, for example, reading a file.

+#### The Pattern

-**The Pattern:**  We have applied the Builder pattern.
+We have applied the Builder pattern.
 This is a creational design pattern that lets you construct complex objects step by step.
 The pattern allows you to produce different types and representations of an object using the same construction code.
 (Alternative: Fluent Builder pattern)

+#### Implementation

-**Implementation:** This pattern suggests that we extract the object construction out of its own class and move it to separate objects called builders.
+This pattern suggests that we extract the object construction out of its own class and move it to separate objects called builders.

 ![alt text](img/builderMethod_arena.png "Builder Method UML")